Online Segmentation of LiDAR Sequences: Dataset and Algorithm

 \section{Conclusion}

-In this paper, we introduced a novel online inference setting for the semantic segmentation of sequences of rotating \gls{lidar} 3D point clouds.
+In this paper, we introduced a novel online inference setting for the semantic segmentation of sequences of rotating liDAR 3D point clouds.
 Our proposed large-scale dataset HelixNet contains specific sensor information that allows a rigorous evaluation of the performance and latency of segmentation methods in our online setting.
-We also introduced \gls{methodname}, a transformer-based network specifically designed for online segmentation, achieving state-of-the-art results with a fraction of the latency and parameters of competing methods.
-We hope that our open-source dataset and implementation will encourage the evaluation of future semantic \gls{lidar} segmentation methods in more realistic settings, and help to bridge the gap between academic work on 3D perception and the operational constraints of autonomous driving.
+We also introduced Helix4D, a transformer-based network specifically designed for online segmentation, achieving state-of-the-art results with a fraction of the latency and parameters of competing methods.
+We hope that our open-source dataset and implementation will encourage the evaluation of future semantic liDAR segmentation methods in more realistic settings and help to bridge the gap between academic work on 3D perception and the operational constraints of autonomous driving.

-\paragraph*{Acknowledgements}{This work was supported in part by ANR project READY3D ANR-19-CE23-0007 and was granted access to the HPC resources of IDRIS under the allocation 2022-AD011012096R1 made by GENCI.
-The point cloud sequence of HelixNet was acquired during the Stereopolis II project~\cite{stereopolis}.
+\paragraph*{Acknowledgements}This work was supported in part by ANR project READY3D ANR-19-CE23-0007 and was granted access to the HPC resources of IDRIS under the allocation 2022-AD011012096R1 made by GENCI.
+The point cloud sequences of HelixNet were acquired during the Stereopolis II project~\cite{stereopolis}.
 HelixNet was annotated by \href{https://www.futurmap.com/en/our-service/}{FUTURMAP}.
 We thank Zenodo for hosting the dataset.
-We thank François Darmon, Tom Monnier and Damien Robert for inspiring discussions and valuable feedback. }
+We thank François Darmon, Tom Monnier, Mathis Petrovich and Damien Robert for inspiring discussions and valuable feedback.